Question Hour: Types of question

-These questions are printed in Yellow colour.
+These questions are printed in yellow colour.

-However, if a Member seeks to ask a question urgently and cannot wait for the duration of the notice period, then the member can do so provided it is accepted by the Speaker.
+However, if a member seeks to ask a question urgently and cannot wait for the duration of the notice period, then the member can do so provided it is accepted by the Speaker of the Lok Sabha.
 Such questions are called supplementary questions.

 Recent changes

 The following procedural changes have been in force since the 5th session of the 15th Lok Sabha: